marcosjroig/JsonWebTokensToSecureAngularAndNetCoreWebApi/README.md

 ## Installation
 This repo has 3 folders:
-- __Databases__: that has 2 scripts, one to create the DB and the second to populate the tables
+- __Databases__: that has 2 scripts, one to create the DB and the second one to populate the tables
 - __Web__: is the web project made in angular 7
 - __NetCoreWebApi__: is the .Net Core Web API made with C# and .Net Core 2.2